Miss Grand New Jersey

-Miss Grand New Jersey is a state-level female beauty pageant based in Jersey City, founded in 2024 as a preliminary stage for the Miss Grand USA national pageant.
-Since 2023, the competition license has belonged to an entrepreneur Rommel Gopez.
+Miss Grand New Jersey is a state-level female beauty pageant headquartered in Jersey City, New Jersey.
+The competition was established in 2024 and functions as a preliminary pageant for the Miss Grand USA national competition.
+Since 2023, the state franchise license has been held by entrepreneur Rommel Gopez.

-New Jersey has participated in the Miss Grand USA pageant since 2016; however, its representatives were either appointed or determined via casting processes in the early years of participation.
-The highest placement obtained by New Jersey candidates at the national contest was the first runner-up, won in 2024 by Karina Lopez.
+New Jersey has participated in the Miss Grand USA pageant since 2016; however, during the initial years of its involvement, the state’s representatives were selected through appointments or casting processes rather than formal state competitions.
+The highest placement achieved by a New Jersey delegate at the national level is first runner-up, a distinction attained in 2024 by Tiajah Elliott.

 Editions

 The following table details Miss Grand New Jersey's annual editions since 2024.